poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 There are other major benefits for Regolo too.
 They are EU-based, which compared to US-based is preferable to me for digital sovereignty reasons and network efficiency (I'm based in the UK).
 And they are GDPR compliant, with a [zero retention data policy](https://regolo.ai/european-inference/), meaning that the data is "permanently discarded" once the response is generated.

+(Hopefully this is not necessary to state, but just to be clear, I don't have any affiliation with Regolo).

 ## Final thoughts

 So far, I'm happy with my experience of open-weight models in terms of their capability.
 My problems are more around trust, safety and comprehension debt.
 Next time I'd rather use the LLM for something less _vibe code_-y.
 Perhaps to help to guide me through something new, or help me find and fix bugs, not have it write the code itself.
 The experiment was good for learning though.